typescriptlibs/typescriptlibs.typedoc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug in TypeDoc
+about: Report a bug in TypeScriptLibs.TypeDoc
 labels: bug
 ---